bandzoogle/less-rb/README.md

 ## Usage

-less-rb exposes the `less.Parser` constructor to ruby code via `Less::Parser`.
+less-rb exposes the `less.render` constructor to ruby code via `Less::Parser`.
 You can instate it context free:

     parser = Less::Parser.new